bderdz/bderdz/README.md

 <h3 align="center">📕 About me:</h3>

 <p>
-    I'm a computer science student from Poland.
-I learn IOS mobile development and also i have base level knowledge in python and c++
+  🎓 Computer science student from Poland.
+  👨‍💻 I learn IOS mobile development and also i have base level knowledge in python and c++
     <br>
-  I speak English, Polish, Ukrainian and Russian 🌎
+  🌎 I speak English, Polish, Ukrainian and Russian

 </p>